Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: Uplink Data Transmission and Performance Analysis With MR Combining

-where $\rho_u$ is the normalized uplink SNR of each data symbol and $w_{um}$ is the normalized additive noise with $w_{um} \sim \mathcal{CN}(0,1)$.
+where $\rho_u$ is the normalized uplink SNR of each data symbol, which is defined as the maximum transmit power divided by the noise variance, and $\rho_u \eta_k$ is the corresponding SNR of the user~$k$; and $w_{um} \sim \mathcal{CN}(0,1)$ is the normalized additive noise.
 For data detection, the MR combining method is used at the CPU, i.e., $\hat{u}_{mk}, \forall m,k,$ in \eqref{eq:ChannelEst} is employed to detect the data transmitted by the user~$k$.
 In mathematical terms, the corresponding decision statistic is

 Based on the observation $r_{uk}$, the uplink ergodic net throughput of the user~$k$ is analyzed in the next subsection.